-Highly mismatched Bi-containing III-V semiconductors have attracted a lot of attention due to their unusual optical and electronic properties.1-4 However, state of the art dilute III-V-bismides still suffer, despite their strong innovative potential, from a number of problems, which are related to short ranged ordering and defect formation.
-There is a strong need for non-averaging techniques that can address these questions in real space at the atomic level.
+Highly mismatched Bi-containing III-V semiconductors have attracted a lot of attention due to their unusual optical and electronic properties [1-4].
+However, state of the art dilute III-V bismides still suffer, despite their strong innovative potential, from a number of problems, which are related to short-ranged ordering and defect formation.
+There is a strong need for nonaveraging techniques that can address these questions in real space at the atomic level.
 We propose cross-sectional scanning tunneling microscopy (X-STM) as an ideal tool to meet this challenge.

-Until now, most experimental studies of the MBE growth of highly mismatched III-V-bismides, as $GaAs{1-x}Bi_x$,^{5,6} $InAs{1-x}Bi_x$,^{7,8} and $InP{1-x}Bi_x$,^{4,9,10} are limited to the improvement of the growth conditions and the optical characterization of their material properties.
-In contrast to other highly mismatched III-V-bismides, which are grown at low temperatures by MBE, Bi:InP shows additional strong optical transitions at lower energies than the commonly observed band-to-band transitions.^{4,9,11} Deep level transient spectroscopy (DLTS) measurements have suggested that this is related to Bi-clustering.12
+Until now, most experimental studies of the MBE growth of highly mismatched III-V bismides, such as $GaAs{1-x}Bi_x$ [5,6], $InAs{1-x}Bi_x$ [7,8], and $InP{1-x}Bi_x$ [4,9,10], are limited to the improvement of the growth conditions and the optical characterization of their material properties.
+In contrast to other highly mismatched III-V bismides, which are grown at low temperatures by MBE, Bi:InP shows additional strong optical transitions at lower energies than the commonly observed band-to-band transitions [4,9,11].
+Deep level transient spectroscopy (DLTS) measurements have suggested that this is related to Bi clustering [12].

 The few structural studies, which investigate the microscopic properties of bismides are solely limited to Bi-doped GaAs.
-These investigations are based on averaging techniques such as scanning transmission electron microscopy (STEM) and extended X-ray absorption fine-structure spectroscopy measurements (EXAFS),^{13,14} which by definition cannot entirely grasp the structural characteristics of bismides at the atomic level.
+These investigations are based on averaging techniques such as scanning transmission electron microscopy (STEM) and extended x-ray absorption fine-structure spectroscopy measurements (EXAFS) [13,14], which by definition cannot entirely grasp the structural characteristics of bismides at the atomic level.
 In contrast, X-STM can be used to determine the local atomic structure.

-In this paper, we set the stage for future X-STM studies in the field of dilute III-V-bismides by carefully studying Bi incorporation in InP based bulk layers and quantum wells (QWs).
-The growth of the investigated samples, the X-STM measurements, and the DFT calculations are described in section II.
-In section III A, we identify the main Bi related features by X-STM and complementary density functional theory (DFT) calculations.
-Based on this classification, we analyze in section III B the ordering of Bi-atoms and quantify their tendency towards pairing as well as clustering.
-Our investigations of crystal defects in InP:Bi are detailed in section III C. At the end in section IV we summarize our work.
+In this paper, we set the stage for future X-STM studies in the field of dilute III-V bismides by carefully studying Bi incorporation in InP-based bulk layers and quantum wells (QWs).
+The growth of the investigated samples, the X-STM measurements, and the DFT calculations are described in Sec.
+II.
+In Sec.
+III A, we identify the main Bi related features by X-STM and complementary density functional theory (DFT) calculations.
+Based on this classification, we analyze in Sec.
+III B the ordering of Bi atoms and quantify their tendency towards pairing as well as clustering.
+Our investigations of crystal defects in InP:Bi are detailed in Sec.
+III C. At the end, in Sec.
+IV, we summarize our work.